 Les Ateliers Charlevoix

 A pottery shop with a wide selection of items.
-The lovely owner took the time to explain us about his art and work techniques.
+The lovely owner took the time to explain to us about his art and work techniques.

 Plage Municipale De St-Irénée (Municipality Beach)